BlueNoob25/Bloxd-Agent-Blue.AI/README.md

 When this mod is enabled, users can type an idea for a Bloxd.io mod and the AI will bring it to life!
 It will provide the code, as well as suggesting a title and description, along with a thumbnail idea and 3 image ideas.

 ## Features
+Users have the ability to connect one or multiple chats to a current one for a single response.
+This feature can be accessed by clicking the `"Update Memory"` button above the prompt box.
+An example use of this feature can be if you want to make a code change from one chat but you also want the AI to remember things from another chat to influence the code change.

+Another feature is called `"reprompting"` which is a way for users to resend (and possibly add more context) to a previous prompt.
+This can be useful if an AI has picked up new information between the last time you sent the prompt and now.
+It is very useful for long prompts you plan to resend.

 When typing a prompt, Users may have the ability to use markup formatting, especially `inline code`, which can help differentiate the regular text with code.
 Users may also begin a new line using `Shift` + `Enter`.

 Users also have the ability to, at the home page, choose one of four prompts to begin a conversation.
 These are called `"Suggested Prompts"` and range from questions about Bloxd.io to its third-party sites to coding and rules.